2bt/minilang/README.md

 # minilang

 Inspired by [BASICO](http://www.andreadrian.de/tbng/index.html), minilang is a little programming language.
+My intention was to keep the implementation brief, yet readable.
 It is bootstrapped, thus proving to be reasonably expressive.
 The compiler outputs x86-64 ASM code.
 Similar to Python, code blocks are formed via indentation.
 There is no type checking whatsoever, so be careful.
 Please, look into `minilang.mini` and you will quickly get the idea.
 Obligatorily, here is your first programme:

 	main():puts("Hello, world!")